abinit/abinit/doc/tutorial/eph4isotc.md

 Now we can finally run our first Eliashberg calculation.
-We start with a relatively simple input that allows us to introduce the most important variables and discuss the most important sections of the main output file.
+We start with a relatively simple input that allows us to introduce the most important variables and the main output files.

 To compute $\gamma_{\qq\nu}$ in metals, one has to use [[optdriver]] 7 and [[eph_task]] 1.
 As usual, the location of the DDB, DVDB and WFK files is given by